data-creative/tonebase-api/DOCS.md

 --- | --- | ---
-video_id | Integer | References the global video of which it is a part. image_url | String | References the score's image source. start | Integer (milliseconds) | Begin displaying the score when the global video duration reaches this duration. end | Integer (milliseconds) | Stop displaying the score after the global video duration reaches this duration.
+video_id | Integer | References the global video of which it is a part. image_url | String | References the score's image source. starts_at | Integer (milliseconds) | Begin displaying the score when the global video duration reaches this duration. ends_at | Integer (milliseconds) | Stop displaying the score after the global video duration reaches this duration.

 ### `UserFavoriteVideo`